 Atla Digital Library Contributing Institutions include libraries, archives, and other institutions from around the world who collect materials in religion and theology.
-These institutions contribute metadata records representing their resources and the Atla Digital Library unites these collections into a single website for easy search and discovery.
+These institutions contribute metadata records representing their resources or contribute digitized collections of materials with their metadata.
+The Atla Digital Library unites these collections into a single website for easy search and discovery.

 The Atla Digital Library brings together digital collections of scholarly, historical and cultural significance that are relevant to the study, teaching, and learning of religion and theology.
 Examples of the types of digital collections that are sought for inclusion in the Digital Library: